CEG2709 : Satellite Earth Observation

 Aims

-This module develops a detailed understanding of remote sensing, with a focus on sensor characteristics, advanced image processing techniques and real-world applications.
-Students will be introduced to the latest research and developments in remote sensing technology and techniques and will gain an insight into applications from across the geosciences.
+To enable students deeply understand and learn advance remote sensing technologies, with a focus on satellite sensor characteristics, advanced image processing techniques and real-world applications.
+To enable students recognise the latest research and developments in remote sensing technology and techniques and gain an insight into applications from across the geosciences and those related to environmental and sustainability challenges.

 Outline Of Syllabus

-Advanced consideration of the interactions of electromagnetic radiation with the Earth’s surface and atmosphere.
-Hyperspectral, thermal and radar remote sensing.
-Field spectroscopy.
-Advanced image pre-processing and processing techniques.
-Applications of remote sensing in mapping, environmental Earth observation and global change monitoring.
-Challenges and opportunities for remote sensing now and in the future.
+The students enhance their knowledge on advanced considerations of the interactions of electromagnetic radiation with the Earth’s surface and atmosphere.
+The students learn to describe and understand multispectral, hyperspectral and radar remote sensing as well as to learn field spectroscopy.
+The students will gain expertise on advanced image processing techniques.
+The students apply their knowledge on applications of remote sensing in mapping, environmental Earth observation and global change monitoring.
+Finally the students recognize the challenges and opportunities for remote sensing now and in the future.

 Teaching Methods